firebird-finance/firebird-docs/docs/gvvalue.md

 Once VALUE token is staked in vGovernance it accrues and autocompounds part of fees from ValueDeFi ethereum ecosystem.
-It also allows vGovernance stakers to vote on all relevant matters related to Value DeFi protocol Users that stake their VALUE in vGovernance have option to bridge over their gvVALUE tokens to Binance Smart Chain for even more benefits.
+It also allows vGovernance stakers to vote on all relevant matters related to Value DeFi protocol.
+Users that stake their VALUE in vGovernance have option to bridge over their gvVALUE tokens to Binance Smart Chain for even more benefits.

 To add gvVALUE to wallet on Metamask ETH network use following details